Beware increasing the self-insured excess on your PII

 You need to consider the following points:

-a) The underwriter is likely to be concerned about the financial stability of your firm, which could impact adversely on the view they take at the next renewal.
-You might find that underwriters no longer want to offer terms, or will only do so with a reduced Excess and a higher premium
+- The underwriter is likely to be concerned about the financial stability of your firm, which could impact adversely on the view they take at the next renewal.
+You might find that underwriters no longer want to offer terms, or will only do so with a reduced Excess and a higher premium.

-3. A number of proposal forms in the market include a question directed to whether the firm, or any individual in the firm, has ever failed to meet any Excess payment.
-An failure to pay could therefore haunt you or your firm for years to come.
+4. A number of proposal forms in the market include a question directed to whether the firm, or any individual in the firm, has ever failed to meet any Excess payment.
+A failure to pay could, therefore, haunt you or your firm for years to come.

-Our client base comprises over 650 legal services firms from sole practitioners to Top 100 firms.
-Given our size in the market we have a strong negotiating position with insurers, which we use to the best advantage of our clients.
+Our client base comprises over 1500 legal services firms from sole practitioners to Top 100 firms.
+Given our size in the market, we have a strong negotiating position with insurers, which we use to the best advantage of our clients.
 We have direct access to the majority of Participating Insurers with either exclusive or enhanced access to 5 “A” rated insurers.